ppretki/ppretki.github.io/_posts/2020-5-26-Convert-Non-ASCII-Characters-To-ASCII.md

 title: Convert Non ASCII Characters To ASCII
 ---

-In Java programming language characters are encoded using UTF-16 standard.
-Sometimes we need to convert `String` to ASCII standard.
-What this basically means is that we need to define mapping between one set containing large number of elements (UTF-16) to much smaller set containing only (ASCII).
-From mathematical point of view this is not a trivial problem since there exists an infinite number of such potential mappings.
-Fortunately we are not mathematician but software developers.
+In our work, every now and then we come across terms like [UTF-16](https://en.wikipedia.org/wiki/UTF-16) and [ASCII](https://en.wikipedia.org/wiki/ASCII).
+Both are characters encoding standards.
+*ASCII* comprises 128 code points in the range 0x0 to 0x7F while *UTF-16* on the other hand, forms the space with 1114112 code points in the range 0x0 to 0x10FFFF.
+Normally we don't spend that much time wondering about it.
+But sometimes we are forced to make such mapping: UTF-16 -> ASCII.
+Most, if not all, programming languages support both sorts of codding thus making our live easier if we have to do something around this area.

+## UTF-16 TO ASCII in Java

-We have library like `org.apache.lucene` at our disposal and we won't hesitate to use it.
+In Java, we have library like `org.apache.lucene` at our disposal and we won't hesitate to use it.

 First, we need to add the library to our project
 ~~~xml